holgero/PicUsbServo/README.md

 18f2550		Bootloader for the PIC 18f2550 (might work on other
 		PICs of the 18fx[45]5x family, but I did not try that).

-java		The start of an implementation of a java bootloader for the
+java		An implementation of a java bootloader for the host part.
-		host part.
-Does not work yet.
-(Only compiles and runs tests.)
+		Has currently the same limitations as fsusb (it cannot read/write EEPROM) and does not read id locations and devid from the device.
+It writes only program memory.

 ## License